-Applicable Regulations

-(a) The Education Department General Administrative Regulations (EDGAR) in 34 CFR parts 74, 75, 77, 79, 80, 81, 82, 85, and 86; and (b) 34 CFR part 299.
+Applicable Regulations: (a) The Education Department General Administrative Regulations (EDGAR) in 34 CFR parts 74, 75, 77, 79, 80, 81, 82, 85, 86, 97, 98, and 99. (b) The regulations in 34 CFR part 299.

 Description of Program

 Funds under this program are to be used to reform, restructure, and upgrade all relevant operations and programs, within a school, that serve LEP children and youth.
 Before carrying out a project assisted under this program, a grantee will plan, train personnel, develop curriculum, and acquire or develop materials.
 In addition, grantees are authorized, under this program, to improve the education of LEP children and youth and their families by implementing family education programs, improving the instructional program for LEP children, compensating personnel who have been trained-or are being trained-to serve LEP children and youth, providing tutorials and academic or career counseling for LEP children and youth, and providing intensified instruction.